chuckabox/imc-prosperity-4/readme.md

 ![](images/round_4_res.png)

-We woke up to a very pleasant surprise: **we were back in 8th!** Out of all teams this round, we had the highest PNL, making a whopping 447,251 seashells from our algo and manual combined!
+We woke up to a very pleasant surprise: **we were back in 8th!** Out of all teams this round, we had the highest overall PNL and algo PNL, making a whopping 447,251 seashells from our algo and manual combined!

 This manual went extremely well for us.
 While we didn’t absolutely maximize profits, our approach paid off — our predicted densities were very close to the actual results, leading to strong EV predictions and a solid gain in ranking.